telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 is full).

 Flow control mechanism is configured using `-notifFlowControl` which takes three parameters:
-`-notifFlowControl gauge:stepDelay:maxInterval`.
+`-notifFlowControl gauge:stepDelay:maxInterval` (which meaning and utilization is explained below).
 It requires threadpool notification mode (i.e. `-notificationMode` has to be `threadpool).

 Flow control is applied to updates that use the `flowControl` option (for instance, `POST /v2/op/update?options=flowControl`.
 In that case, Orion does not respond immediately